dljow/plind/README.md

 ## Description
 This code is for people interested in computing integrals of the form
 $$I=\int_\Omega \text{d}^n\mathbf{x}\,\exp\left[i\,S(\mathbf{x};\mathbf{\mu}\right]$$.
+These integrals occur in quantum theory and wave optics.
-Such integrals are difficult to do using traditional numerical methods due to their highly oscillatory nature.
-However, Picard-Lefschetz theory gives a recipe doing these integrals numerically by analytically continuing the integration domain to $\mathbb{C}^n$, deforming the integration domain according to certain rules, then integrating on the new domain.
+Such integrals are not possible to do using traditional numerical methods due to their highly oscillatory nature.
+However, Picard-Lefschetz (PL) theory gives a recipe for computing them by analytically continuing the integration domain to $\mathbb{C}^n$, deforming the integration domain according to certain rules, then integrating on the new domain.
+This package is an implementation of the PL algorithm in Python.
 For details, see papers in the [additional information](#additional-information) section.

 ## Installation
 To use plind.py, run `pip install plind`.